-Is Boron a good testosterone booster?
-Yes, most definitely.
+Is Boron a good for increasing testosterone?
+Yes, most definitely

 I will also cover some of the potential side effects and how to avoid them.

 Most importantly I will highlight the ways in which Boron can INCREASE your muscle mass, bone density, and sex drive.